 Furthermore, we offer a wide range of programs tailored to the individual needs of each client.
 We provide clients with an alternative, real-world model program, which operates with substantial supervision in a communal setting.
 This allows us to provide support to our clients and supervise them in a real-life context, which further helps them to have a smooth transition into sober living after treatment.

 Don’t let bipolar disorder and alcohol abuse control your life for another day.
-Call Morningside Recovery at 855-631-2135 to learn more about our programs.
+Call Morningside Recovery at 855-631-2135 to learn more about our addiction treatment and detox center in Orange County.